Mission Bay Town Centre safety improvements Mission Bay Town Centre safety improvements

 Auckland Transport (AT) in partnership with Mission Bay community representatives are working hard to make key changes to your neighbourhood that will improve the connection between the beach and shops as well as make it safer to walk, bike, or drive around Mission Bay.

-Project status: Construction.
-Page last updated 26 April 2022.
+Project status: Construction completed.
+Page last updated 9 November 2022.

 Project zone: Central.